 Beginning in 5th grade, students have the opportunity to participate in a variety of athletics.
 We compete both locally and regionally in South Dakota, Minnesota, and Iowa.

-Other extracurricular opportunities include marching band, student council, STEM club, drama, coding workshops, spelling and geography bees, and opportunities to audition for All-State Band, All-State Orchestra and regional festival choirs.
+Other extracurricular opportunities include marching band, student council, STEM club, drama camp, coding workshops, spelling and geography bees, and opportunities to audition for All-State Band, All-State Orchestra and regional festival choirs.
 Winners of our annual spelling and geography bees have the opportunity to advance to regional and state competitions.